Labs64/GuideChimp/README.md

 ## Features

 - Seamless integration with any web app.
-- Guide Chimp is simple and robust enough to provide results with minimal effort!
+- GuideChimp is simple and robust enough to provide results with minimal effort!
 Set up it in just 3 minutes!
-- Let Guide Chimp look like an integral part of your software product by configuring its look & feel.
+- Let GuideChimp look like an integral part of your software product by configuring its look & feel.
-- Guide Chimp works well with tools you already use (e.g. WordPress, Confluence, Medium, etc.).
+- GuideChimp works well with tools you already use (e.g. WordPress, Confluence, Medium, etc.).
 - Tooltips: Help, Info, Hotspot, Beacon, Labels and more styles
 - Tours: Flows, Walkthroughs, Guides, Tutorials
 - Support of Single Page Applications build with Angular, Vue.js, React, etc.